Watch for the 'Christmas Star' as Jupiter and Saturn come closer than they have in centuries - Local News 8

 If you’re a stargazer, you’ve likely noticed Jupiter and Saturn have been getting closer together since the summer.
 And they’re currently visible in our night sky, inching ever closer to one another.

-Between December 16 and 25, they will become even cozier.
+Through December 25, they will become even cozier.
 Look for the Jupiter-Saturn conjunction low in the western sky for about an hour after sunset each evening during this time.

-“You can imagine the solar system to be a racetrack, with each of the planets as a runner in their own lane and the Earth toward the center of the stadium,” said Henry Throop, astronomer in the Planetary Science Division at NASA Headquarters in Washington.
+“You can imagine the solar system to be a racetrack, with each of the planets as a runner in their own lane and the Earth toward the center of the stadium,” said Henry Throop, astronomer in the Planetary Science Division at NASA Headquarters in Washington, DC.

 “From our vantage point, we’ll be able to be to see Jupiter on the inside lane, approaching Saturn all month and finally overtaking it on December 21.”